econia-labs/econia/doc/doc-site/overview/registry.md

 | 502 | `wETH put option` | `USDC` |
 | 503 | `wETH call option` | `USDC` |

-Here, a third party maintains their own separate registry to track market metadata, and assuming they are the generic asset transfer custodian for each market, they approve deposits, withdrawals, and swaps for all four trading pairs.
+Here, a third party maintains their own separate registry to track market metadata, and assuming they are the generic asset transfer custodian for each market, they approve deposits, withdrawals, and swaps for generic assets across all four trading pairs.